 Twice as Tasty

 For November and December, I’ll be offering holiday workshops that can help you put your best dishes on the table or make your contribution the talk of the party.
 On the blog, I’ll be sharing some of my family’s favorite holiday recipes that you may want to try this season, along with some newer treasures.
-You’ll also find uses for late-season apples, squash, and root vegetables, as well as ideas for using up some typical holiday leftovers.
+You’ll also find uses for late-season apples and squash, as well as ideas for using up some typical holiday leftovers.
 Happy winter!

 The latest Twice as Tasty Twice as Tasty workshops bring the party to your kitchen; click here to learn more.
 If you’re not yet a Twice as Tasty subscriber, get the monthly newsletter and/or weekly post notifications delivered straight to your inbox by clicking here.